 The complex pathophysiology of NASH and the events that contribute to the advancement of the disease towards cirrhosis and liver cancer has led to a consensus that efficacious pharmacological therapies will likely require simultaneous modulation of metabolic dysfunction, inflammation and fibrosis.
 The current pipeline of third-party products under development includes product candidates across multiple mechanisms of action.
-These candidates are mostly designed against specific targets, rather than a systemic, multifactorial approach that can target features of the disease in a highly coordinated manner.
+These candidates are mostly designed against specific targets, rather than a systemic, multifactorial approach that can target the central nodes of the disease in a highly coordinated manner.
 Clinicians and biopharmaceutical companies are increasingly evaluating combination approaches to address the broad spectrum of the disease, improve response rates and expand the size of the treatable population.
 However, significant challenges to this approach include the potential compounding of overlapping side effect profiles and high development and treatment costs.
+Additionally, there are limited programs in development for pediatric patients.